Graphixa/FontGet/docs/codebase.md

   - Default scope changed to "all" (shows fonts from both user and machine scopes)
   - New columns: Font ID, License, Categories, Source (replaced "Installed" date)
   - Removed "all" option from --scope flag (now default behavior)
+  - Font ID filtering support: Query parameter can match by Font ID (e.g., "google.roboto") in addition to family name
 - **Remove Command Enhancements**:
   - Auto-detects scope based on elevation (admin defaults to "all", user defaults to "user")
   - Shows separate progress entries for each scope when removing from "all" scopes